What is TheSu XML?

 Map Discursive Contexts

-Supports are textual elements that employ or target theses, modelling functional relationships between discourse components.
+A support is a discourse component that serves another part of the discourse, such as a thesis or another support.
 Each support can have one or more functions: argumentative (justifications for acceptance or rejection), expository (explanations or clarifications), expansive (elaborations or excursuses), or contextualising (framing or background information).
 When multiple functions apply, they are ranked to indicate the primary function.

 Supports are also classified by their form, such as particular illustrations, affirmations, questions, analogies, or definitions.
 They can include discourse markers (like "because", "for example", "namely") that signal their function, and are attributed to speakers just like theses.
 Supports can be explicit (directly stated) or implicit (reconstructed from context), and can themselves employ other theses as premises, enabling reconstruction of complex argumentative structures.